-We direct our marketing efforts primarily to dealers, rather than to consumers.
+The majority of our contract acquisitions volume results from our purchases of retail installment sales contracts from franchised or independent automobile dealers.
 We establish relationships with dealers through our employee marketing representatives, who contact prospective dealers to explain our automobile contract purchase programs, and thereafter provide dealer training and support services.
 Our marketing representatives represent us exclusively.
 They may be located in our Irvine branch, in our Las Vegas branch, or in the field, in which case they work from their homes and support dealers in their geographic area.
 Our marketing representatives present dealers with a marketing package, which includes our promotional material containing the terms offered by us for the purchase of automobile contracts, a copy of our standard-form dealer agreement, and required documentation relating to automobile contracts.
-As of December 31, 2015, we had 109 marketing representatives and in that month we received applications from 7,941 dealers in 47 states.
-As of December 31, 2015, approximately 67% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.
-For the year ended December 31, 2015, approximately 78% of the automobile contracts purchased under our programs consisted of financing for used cars and 22% consisted of financing for new cars, as compared to 84% financing for used cars and 16% for new cars in the year ended December 31, 2014.
+As of December 31, 2016, we had 77 marketing representatives and in that month we received applications from 7,320 dealers in 46 states.
+As of December 31, 2016, approximately 67% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.